-Advice for New Parents: how an ER doc became a primary care doc, and began changing the world.
+Advice for New Parents: ‘Read to your children’; how an ER doc became a primary care doc, and began changing the world.

 The Attentive Child

-Recently I had a mother come in, 8 month old boy in tow, on social assistance.
+Recently I had a single mother on social assistance come into the E.R., we see her from time to time.
+She has several kids with several different fathers.
+On this occasion she had an 8 month old boy in tow.
 The child had a minor complaint, something that really didn’t need to be seen by a doctor, and certainly didn’t need to be seen in the emergency room.
 You know the type.

 After checking them in, the clerk came into the office and remarked how alert and intelligent the child was, that he had observed her quietly the whole time she was working.
 She then laughed that when she mugged at him he mimicked her, making faces the mother had never seen before.

 Before I examine a child, I usually try to interact with him/her a bit and chat with the parents, and give the child time to get used to me.
-I typically asked parents my standard question, “Are you reading to him?”
+After interacting with the clever toddler with the sniffles for just a few moments, I could see that someone had been reading to him.

-I said, “That’s great.
-How did you decide to do that?”
+Impressed, I said, “That’s great.
+Why did you decide to do that?”

-The emergency room hosts a lot of loss and grief, and with time you learn to be a bit stoic.
-So I don’t often get emotional, but I choked up a little bit when she told me that.
+The emergency room hosts a lot of loss, pain, and grief, and with time you learn to be a bit stoic.
+So I don’t often get emotional.
+But I choked up a little bit when she told me that.

-I have retired now, but I didn’t much enjoy medicine.
+I am semi-retired now, but I don’t much enjoy medicine.
 I’m a scholar and a writer at heart, but that won’t pay the bills.
 U.S. medicine just pays too much money, even in quiet, out of the way places.
-So I worked those quiet jobs, and wrote and read in between patients.
+So I try to find those quiet jobs, and while there, I read and write between patients.

 One of the things that aggravated me for years is that overwhelmingly, emergency room patients aren’t emergencies.
 Most of the patients I saw didn’t need a doctor, their problems would go away without medical attention.
 For a long time, I resented the apparent abuse of the system.
 But I gradually came to realize that without the minor and even frivolous visits, there wouldn’t be enough patients to justify an emergency room.
 This is true even for many large ER’s: there just aren’t enough true emergencies to keep the doors open.